Responsive Header

 Technical Visits

 As part of the conference, we plan to offer guided technical visits to the OGS on the day prior to the event.
-Participants will visit the station in small groups and may have the opportunity to explore additional observatories operated by our partners and industry.
+Participants will visit the station in small groups and will have the opportunity to explore additional observatories operated by our partners and industry.
+The ESA facilities covered are the ESA Optical Ground Station, and the Izaña 1 and 2 Ground Station.

 Latest Details